iNZightVIT/CAS/README.md

 install.packages("DT")
 devtools::install_github("ramnathv/rCharts")

 ###  Code to run the app.
+Change the path as appropriate.
-shiny::runApp()
+shiny::runApp("path/to/app/directory")
 ```

-Note that CAS has only been tested on R versions >= 3.2.0 ("Full of Ingredients").
+Note that the app has only been tested on R versions >= 3.2.0 ("Full of Ingredients").
 Any questions, suggestions, or bug reports may be forwarded to Chris Park <cpar137@aucklanduni.ac.nz>.

 <h5> Development Notes </h5>
 - Fix known reactivity issues;